Hannibal: Stalemate

 The war in Italy settled into a strategic stalemate.
-The Romans used the attritional strategy that Fabius had taught them, which, they finally realized, was the only feasible means of defeating Hannibal.
-Indeed, Fabius received the name "Cunctator" ("the Delayer") because of his policy of not meeting Hannibal in open battle but through attrition.
+The Romans used the attritional strategy that Fabius had taught them, which they finally realized was the only feasible means of defeating Hannibal.
+Fabius received the name "Cunctator" ("the Delayer") because of his policy of not meeting Hannibal in open battle.
 The Romans deprived Hannibal of a large-scale battle and instead assaulted his weakening army with multiple smaller armies in an attempt to both weary him and create unrest in his troops.
 For the next few years, Hannibal was forced to sustain a scorched earth policy and obtain local provisions for protracted and ineffectual operations throughout southern Italy.
 His immediate objectives were reduced to minor operations centred mainly around the cities of Campania.

-The forces detached to his lieutenants were generally unable to hold their own, and neither his home government nor his new ally Philip V of Macedon helped to make up his losses.
-His position in southern Italy, therefore, became increasingly difficult and his chance of ultimately conquering Rome grew ever more remote.
-Hannibal still won a number of notable victories: completely destroying two Roman armies in 212 BC, and killing two consuls (including the famed Marcus Claudius Marcellus) in a battle in 208 BC.
+The forces detached to his lieutenants were generally unable to hold their own, and neither his home government nor Philip V helped to make up his losses.
+His position in southern Italy therefore became increasingly difficult, and his chance of ultimately conquering Rome grew ever more remote.
+Hannibal still won a number of notable victories: completely destroying two Roman armies in 212 BC, and slaying two consuls including the famed Marcus Claudius Marcellus in a battle in 208 BC.
 However, Hannibal slowly began losing ground—inadequately supported by his Italian allies, abandoned by his government (either because of jealousy or simply because Carthage was overstretched), and unable to match Rome's resources.
-He was never able to bring about another grand decisive victory that could produce a lasting strategic change.
+He was not able to bring about another grand decisive victory that could produce a lasting strategic change.

 Carthaginian political will was embodied in the ruling oligarchy.
 There was a Carthaginian Senate, but the real power was with the inner "Council of 30 Nobles" and the board of judges from ruling families known as the "Hundred and Four".
-These two bodies came from the wealthy, commercial families of Carthage.
 Two political factions operated in Carthage: the war party, also known as the "Barcids" (Hannibal's family name), and the peace party led by Hanno II the Great.
-Hanno had been instrumental in denying Hannibal's requested reinforcements following the battle at Cannae.

-Hannibal started the war without the full backing of Carthaginian oligarchy.
-His attack of Saguntum had presented the oligarchy with a choice of war with Rome or loss of prestige in Iberia.
-The oligarchy, not Hannibal, controlled the strategic resources of Carthage.
-Hannibal constantly sought reinforcements from either Iberia or North Africa.
-Hannibal's troops who were lost in combat were replaced with less well-trained and motivated mercenaries from Italy or Gaul.
-The commercial interests of the Carthaginian oligarchy dictated the reinforcement and supply of Iberia rather than Hannibal throughout the campaign.
+Hanno had been instrumental in denying Hannibal's requested reinforcements following the Battle of Cannae.
+He and his allies relied on trade with Rome to sustain their wealth and resented how Hannibal's unauthorized attack of Saguntum had forced them to choose between losing prestige or committing Carthage to war.
+Thus, they repeatedly acted to thwart Hannibal's plans; requests for supplies and equipment that would have made besieging Rome and its fortified cities possible were either delayed or ignored, and Carthaginian soldiers in northern Africa were not sent to reinforce Hannibal, forcing him to increasingly rely on local mercenaries who refused to be disciplined and whose loyalty lasted only until there was no plunder for them to earn.